How to configure a second NIC on OCI

 OCI Firewall rules and netplan

-The default configuration for a VM created in OCI using the web console comes with only one NIC and with the firewall rules blocking xNIC traffic.
+The default configuration for a VM created in OCI using the web console usually comes with only one NIC and with the firewall rules blocking xNIC traffic.

-Set Firewall rules in iptables for OCI
+Set Firewall iptables rules for OCI

 1. Using sudo, add the following rules specifying your control and data CIDR ranges to the /etc/iptables/rules.v4 file, just before the -A INPUT -j —reject with icmp-host-prohibited rule.